ivardesign/viva-la-vue-workshop/README.md

 (a.)
 First, you would want to “listen” for that event.
 You are writing code that is waiting for that click to happen.
 This is called an **Event Listener**.
 It waits to listen “did a user click?”

 (b.)
 Then, if that Event Listener fires, you instruct the browser what it should do next.
 This is called the **Event Handler**.
-The Event Handler is the response you probably recognize, such as “sending the credit card information.”
+The Event Handler is the response you probably recognize as a user, such as “seeing that someone 'liked' a photo.”

-All together: If a user clicked on a Pay Now Button (the event), we would listen for the click (the Event Listener waiting for the click), and then we send the credit card information (in the Event Listener).
+All together: If a user clicked on a "like" Button (the event), we would listen for the click (the Event Listener waiting for the click), and then (in  the Event Handler)we could "show a new 'like'."

 ## Doing Events in Vue.js: Using v-on